txt/fse16/doc/inc.md

 # Incremental Learning

+## Overview

+I used to think that incremental learning was REALLY HARD.

+Now I think its just some for-loops around existing learners.

 How to turn a Naive Bayes classifier into an incremental learner:

 + Classify new examples BEFORE adding examples to training set

+## Examples

 How to turn any learner into an incremental learning (premise: that learner stabilizes on new examples faster than mode changes